 Coworking spaces promise more flexibility and a different way of working.
-Yet, companies often deprive themselves of their flexibility by signing a contract with a specific coworking provider and henceforth being restricted to using only its locations.
+However, companies often deprive themselves of their flexibility precisely by entering into a contract with a certain coworking provider and henceforth being limited to the use of its space.

 Home office – where people are at home